-This image gallery contains photos of the known members of the genus Dryandra with the Banksia names published by Mast and Thiele in brackets
+This image gallery contains images of the known members of the genus Dryandra with the Banksia names published by Mast and Thiele in brackets.

 Dryandra Plant Profiles

-In addition to the Dryandra Image Gallery, detailed profiles of a number of Dryandra species have been incorporated into the Banksia section of the website (they are listed there under their Banksia names, with the corresponding Dryandra names in parentheses).
+In addition to the Dryandra Image Gallery, detailed profiles of a number of Dryandra species have been incorporated into the Banksia section of the website, which can be found under ‘Plant Guides > Common Plant Genera and Families’ (dryandras are listed there under their Banksia names, with the corresponding Dryandra names in parentheses).
 Each profile includes a photograph and information on natural distribution, taxonomy, cultivation and propagation.

 The Banksia section of the website also covers the characteristics, cultivation and propagation of dryandras and banksias generally, and include references to other relevant resources.

 These are a few internet and other resources on Dryandra that might prove useful: